1989 Taufiqiah Al-Khairiah madrasa fire

-The 1989 Taufiqiah Al-Khairiah madrasa fire, which occurred on 22 September 1989, was a fire that took place at Taufiqiah Al-Khairiah madrasa (also known as Madrasah Pondok Pak Ya) in Guar Chempedak, Kedah, Malaysia.
+The 1989 Taufiqiah al-Khairiah al-Halimiah Madrasah fire, which occurred on 22 September 1989, was a fire that took place at Taufiqiah al-Khairiah al-Halimiah madrasa (also known as Pondok Pak Ya) in Padang Lumat, Guar Chempedak, Kedah, Malaysia.

 Around 27 students, mostly girls, were killed in the incident.

 Background

-The fire at Sekolah Menengah Agama (SMA) Taufiqiah Khairiah Al-Halimiah, also known as Pondok Pak Ya, occurred at approximately 2:30 a.m.
-Malaysia Standard Time on 22 September 1989.
+The fire at Sekolah Menengah Agama (SMA) Taufiqiah Khairiah Al-Halimiah, also known as Pondok Pak Ya, occurred at approximately 0230H (Malaysian Standard Time) on 22 September 1989.
 At the time, the female dormitories were illuminated by candles due to a power outage.
 It is believed that one of the candles accidentally fell and ignited a mattress.
 The flames quickly spread throughout the wooden structure, engulfing the dormitory while most of the students were asleep.

 Eight wooden dormitory blocks were completely destroyed in the fire.
 A total of 27 female students perished in the incident.
 They were later buried at a special cemetery site known as "27 Syuhada Peristiwa Kebakaran Pondok Pak Ya" (The 27 Martyrs of the Pondok Pak Ya Fire Tragedy).